 48 (MS).
 Where invasive techniques are applied, they should be limited in time to avoid a disproportionate impact on taxpayers.

-No changes

-Shifted away

-Shifted towards

-48 (S).
-Summary of relevant facts in 2020

 Only if answered "shifted away" or "shifted towards", please give here a summarized account of facts (legislation enacted, administrative rulings, circulars, case law, tax administration practices), in a non-judgmental way.
 Specify if some content is no longer applicable, due to other developments.
 If applicable, indicate whether the fact reported is under a minimum standard or fully complies with the best practice.
+IN ALL CASES please back up your assertions with the relevant documentary materials.
+While it is not mandatory, a short summary of such materials in English is appreciated.
+You are welcomed to send us these materials to our email: optr@ibfd.org.
 Thank you.

-Do you want to save your results and quit?

-O Yes

-No

-Area 6 - Reviews and appeals